Crush Rib Design Guidelines

 The minimum interference should be 0.01 inches, which allows the rib to support the loads on the part.

-To calculate rib thickness, the designer should consider the bending moment and deflection of the rib under load and the finish part’s allowable deflection.
+To calculate rib thickness, the designer should consider the rib’s bending moment and deflection under load and the finish part’s allowable deflection.